rclee33/lee-assessment/content.md

 - Make the language simple and plain.
 - Avoid euphemisms.
 - Structure the text so it has a logical flow.

-Once you're finished with your edits, send the PR link to the HashiCorp recruiter.

 **NOTE**: DO NOT FORK THE PROJECT.
 MAKE A COPY OF ALL FILES, CREATE YOUR OWN FRESH REPOSITORY AND SUBMIT A PULL REQUEST TOWARDS YOUR OWN PROJECT.
 DO NOT MERGE THE PULL REQUEST.